 Next you need to close the gap between the two stats.

-In order to do this, strategizing, planning and execution is everything!
+In order to do this, you will see that strategizing, planning and execution is everything!

 You will need to sit down by yourself, or with your team and look at your current state of business model, decide on which strategy will work best to close this gap between current and future.

 Next, you will need to create a plan of action that has every step planned out into detail, from who needs to take on what actions, to what needs to happen and what the deadlines are for each step.

-Lastly, you will need to relay this plan of action to your team and deal out the jobs to each person or department, in order to put this plan and strategy into motion.
+Lastly, you will need to relay this plan of action to your team.
+Share the jobs to each person or department, in order to put this plan and strategy into motion.

 This is where you have a choice…

 Give this some thought!

 If I had to choose between experts helping me and people who are trying to learn themselves how to get the job done, I would go with the experts.

 That way you don’t end up with a stuff up!

 You want a pilot to fly your plane, not a trainee, same goes for business!

 Ask me, I know!

-Click here to allow RAS Digital Marketing to give you a FREE strategy and consultation on how we can help your business close this gap a lot faster and easier!
+Click here to allow RAS Digital Marketing to give you a FREE Digital Marketing Proposal, on how we can help your business close this gap a lot faster and easier!

 There really isn’t much left to say here…

-Other than, if you are not thinking of using digital marketing for business, will be in for a surprise.
+Those who not using digital marketing for business, will be in for a surprise.
 This will help you grow and expand your reach.
-If you are not going this route, I’m sorry to tell you, but my friend, your businesses days are limited, and you will be closing your doors sooner than you thought!
+If you are not going this route, I’m sorry to tell you, your businesses days are limited.
+You will be closing your doors sooner than you thought!

-Take my FREE advice in the blog, use the 3 simple steps that I explained earlier, and get your business into the digital marketing age!
+Take my FREE advice in the blog.
+You can use the 3 simple steps that I explained earlier.
+Get your business into the digital marketing age!